delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A5b_Announcements_of_Dec_27_2025/README.md

 In a world trying to "cash in on the hype," we’re focusing on building long-term brand equity through reliability and clarity.

+This is something worth thinking about but for now, we will negotiate the A.I. while leaving you to negotiate the exams. :-)

+Bonŝancon por la ekzameno. (trans. : "Good luck for the examination").

 ***

 **#BrandManagement #QwykrTech #ProductPositioning #EdTech #AuthenticBranding**